White Background Product Photos: DIY vs AI for Shops

 - Lighting challenges — reflective, translucent, or dark products are extremely difficult

-Modern product photography tools take a different approach: upload one photo and get a complete set of marketplace-ready images.
+Modern AI product photography tools take a different approach: upload one clear source photo and get a complete ecommerce image set for review.

 How it works